textpattern/textpattern-toolbelt/README.md

 ### Step 22: Tidy up branches

-Delete release branch as it has served its purpose.
+Delete release branch as it has served its purpose:

 ```bash
 git branch -d release-x.y.z